About our staff

 Romankiewicz, T. (2009) Simple stones but complex constructions: Analysis of architectural developments in the Scottish Iron Age.
 World Archaeology, 41(3), pp. 379-395DOI: https://doi.org/10.1080/00438240903112278

-Romankiewicz, T. (forthcoming) Petrification processes in Prehistoric architectures: A View from the North.
-In: Hueglin, S., Gramsch, A. and Seppaenen, L. (eds.)
-Turning to Stone: Petrification Processes in Matter and Society.
+Romankiewicz, T. (forthcoming) Petrification processes in Prehistoric architectures: A view from the north.
+In: Hüglin, S., Gramsch, A. and Seppänen, L. (eds.)
+Petrification Processes in Matter and Society.
 Springer

 Romankiewicz, T., Milek, K., Beckett, C., Russell, B. and Snyder, J. (2020) New perspectives on the structure of the Antonine Wall.
 In: Breeze, D. and Hanson, W. (eds.)
 The Antonine Wall: Papers in Honour of Professor Lawrence Keppie.
 Oxford: Archaeopress, pp. 121-141